Ask Financer

 FHA loans provide more accessible homeownership options with relaxed requirements:

-- Down payment as low as 3.5% ($17,500)
+- Down payment as low as 3.5% ($17,500 on a $500K home) with a 580+ credit score

-- Debt-to-income ratios up to 43%
+- Debt-to-income ratios up to 43% (vs. 36% for conventional)

-However, you'll pay mortgage insurance premiums of $200-$400 monthly.
-With an FHA loan, you might qualify with $120,000-$140,000 annual income, even with a smaller down payment.
+With an FHA loan, you might qualify with $115,000 to $140,000 annual income, even with a smaller down payment.

-Location Matters: Property Taxes And Insurance
+Location Matters: Property Taxes and Insurance

 Your home's location dramatically affects total monthly costs: